ans-group/docs.ukfast.co.uk/source/fastdrive/Security Information.md

  * eCloud Vault Storage used to store Customer Data

-* l Citrix StorageZone Controller data is backed up on a daily basis using UKFast‘s Enterprise Commvault Backup.
+* All Citrix StorageZone Controller data is backed up on a daily basis using UKFast‘s Enterprise Commvault Backup.
-* Fast can guarantee 100% power and connectivity to the FASTdrive solution
+* UKFast can guarantee 100% power and connectivity to the FASTdrive solution
 * There is a 45 day retention policy on all customer data.
 This is a global policy set on the platform.
 If a customer deletes a file, each customer has the ability through their own customer portal to restore these files.
 * Cloud Vault stores three copies of each file stored in FASTdrive – this is a standard feature of the product